AWegnerGitHub/awegnergithub.github.io-content/2011_02_04_a-new-more-fair-rtd.md

 ### Class with the least RTDs

 Medics rolled RTD the least number of times.
-This means sense for two reasons.
+This makes sense for two reasons.
 First, they were not a common class on the crit server.
 When nearly everything is one hit, one kill, it's very hard to build uber.
 Second, when you *do* try to build Uber, ruining it with a 50/50 shot at getting a bad roll isn't good for the team.
 The low God Mode and Homing results are the same here as they were for the soldier.